 The discussions that arise from these facilitated presentations are the most fruitful component—colleagues sharing their most personal stories with each other about their own experiences with racism or immigration, their questions for each other to help build empathy and understanding, and their insights and connections into how they can take action to dismantle structural inequities in their work and everyday lives.
 We’ve had physicians place immediate calls to their HR department with ideas for changing hiring practices, program managers brainstorm new equity projects on the spot, and general relief that there is finally space and time for honest conversations about what people have seen, heard, and experienced.
 And, with our pre- and post-testing from these conversations, we can see that participants leave more confident in their understanding of health equity and ready to take action.

 Just like the rest of the country, Colorado has a long, well-documented history of oppressive policies and practices that disadvantage some groups over others, leading to unjust differences in health.
 The root causes of these health inequities are economic, social, and racial injustices that are embedded in our society.
 At Center for Health Progress, we are using Waiting for Health Equity to start conversations that will move towards action on these issues.
 While a graphic novel might not be the first approach you’d think of to start that conversation, its stories, data, and historical perspectives have opened up a robust dialogue about the complex nature of health equity, and we are grateful to be a part of it.
 If you haven’t already started these conversations at your organization or in your life, we encourage you to do so, and keep them going!

 Need help getting started?
 Talk to us about bringing Waiting for Health Equity to your group or organization.
-Contact Joseph Hawkins at email@example.com.
+Contact Sarah McAfee at email@example.com.